 • On Tish B'Av:

-• The 12 spies sent by Moshe returned with a bad report of the Land (according to tradition it was on Tish B'Av).
-The Israelites believed the bad report which set the stage for forty years of wandering in the desert.
+• The 12 spies sent by Moshe returned with a bad report of the Land (according to tradition, it was on Tish B'Av).
+Unfortunately, the Israelites believed the bad report, which set the stage for forty years of wandering in the desert.

 • 586 BCE, the first Temple was destroyed.